Istanbul Food Guide

 1. Öz Kilis Kebap ve Lahmacun Salonu, Fatih

 Öz Kilis bakes two kinds of Antep lahmacun: one with onions and one with garlic, which is the bolder order.
-Start with the Şiveydiz soup, a house specialty made with fresh onions, fresh garlic, strained yogurt, chickpeas, and lamb.
-It is a real local delicacy.
+If you are there in spring, start with the Şiveydiz soup, a seasonal house specialty made with fresh onions, fresh garlic, strained yogurt, chickpeas, and lamb.

 With the lahmacun itself, drink the foamy ayran served in a copper cup.
 The restaurant sits in Fatih on the European side, easy to reach, with prices at the cheap-eat level.
 If lahmacun has never won you over before, this is the place that will do it.